geo-python/site/source/lessons/L1/exercise-1.rst

    :target: https://notebooks.csc.fi/#/blueprint/7e62ac3bddf74483b7ac7333721630e2

-Time to start coding!
+.. admonition:: Start your assignment

+    **You can start working on your copy of Exercise 1 by** `accepting the GitHub Classroom assignment <https://classroom.github.com/a/8GzFdvOv>`__.

-1. Get the recipe by accepting our first `GitHub Classroom for the Exercise 1 <https://classroom.github.com/a/8GzFdvOv>`__ (click on the link).
+1. Start the coding exercise by accepting the GitHub classroom assignment.

-    *After accepting the assignment, you are directed to your personal Exercise 1 repository (for example: Exercise-1-VuokkoH).
-This repository contains the instructions for doing the coding parts of Exercise 1.*
+2. Read the instructions from the repository.

-2. Launch a new JupyterLab instance from the launch button above - we do the cooking in there
+3. Launch a new JupyterLab instance from the launch button above. *You can use either binder or CSC Notebooks.*

-    *You can use either binder or CSC Notebooks.
-Remember to save your work ;) !*
+4. Cook up some python according to the instructions!  *Remember to save your work ;) !*

-3. Download your solution, and upload it to GitHub.com into your personal Exercise-1 repository.
+5. Download your solution, and upload it to GitHub.com into your personal Exercise-1 repository.

 *This week, we upload the exercise manually to GitHub.
 Next week, you will learn how to pull and push the exercises directly from GitHub to Jupyter Lab using Git!*

 .. note::